erroronline1/caro/readme.md

 * links
 * multiple selection options
 * single selection options (buttons)
 * single selection options (list), optional as multiple.
 Entries are displayed in the given order.
-If provided in alphabetical order (punctiation, A-Z, a-z) the list will be grouped by initials on more than 12 entries.
+If provided in alphabetical order (punctuation, A-Z, a-z) the list will be grouped by initials on more than 12 entries.
 * file upload, optional as multiple
 * photo upload, optional as multiple.
 Mobile devices access camera, desktops open a file selection
 * signature field